datacommonsorg/docsite/custom_dc/data_cloud.md

 1. Run the following command:

    <pre>
-   gcloud storage cp config.json *.csv *.mcf gs://<var>BUCKET_NAME</var>/<var>FOLDER_PATH</var>
+   gcloud storage cp config.json *.csv gs://<var>BUCKET_NAME</var>/<var>FOLDER_PATH</var>
    </pre>

-As you are iterating on changes to the source CSV and JSON files, you can re-upload them at any time, either overwriting existing files or creating new folders.
-To load them into Cloud SQL, you run the Cloud Run job you created above.
+Once you have uploaded the new data, you must rerun the data management Cloud Run job.

 ### Step 2: Run the data management Cloud Run job {#run-job}

 Now that everything is configured, and you have uploaded your data in Google Cloud Storage, you simply have to start the Cloud Run data management job to convert the CSV data into tables in the Cloud SQL database and generate the embeddings (in a `datacommons/nl` subfolder).

 Every time you upload new input CSV or JSON files to Google Cloud Storage, you will need to rerun the job.
+If you want to

 To run the job using the Cloud Console: